 We hope that the Teacher's Guide and the other materials provided in this kit prove to be a valuable addition to your library of teaching aids.
-If you need additional copies of any of these materials so each student can have his or her own copy they can be ordered free of charge from PTI using the enclosed form, or by visiting the website.
+If you need additional copies of any of these materials so each student can have his or her own copy they can be ordered free of charge from PTI by visiting the website where materials can be ordered or downloaded.